Image

 The second order outlines Seattle’s response if Trump deploys the National Guard to the city.
 It instructs departments to explore legal challenges to such a move and to coordinate with protest organizers to protect First Amendment rights while avoiding violence.
 Harrell said the city must be ready “to resist any encroachments” on local authority.

-Moderate rain, with a high of 51 and low of 40 degrees.
-Don't forget your umbrella!
-Patchy rain nearby during the morning, sunny in the afternoon, overcast in the evening, patchy rain nearby overnight.
+Sunny, with a high of 59 and low of 44 degrees.
+Sunny in the morning, clear during the afternoon and evening, patchy rain nearby overnight.